onmagnoliasquare/migration/oca/README.md

 5. Format the schema into an `ndjson` file
 6. Upload this file to Sanity using Sanity's CLI tool

+The order of data upload follows this sequence:

+1. Authors
+2. Tags and Categories
+3. Media
+4. Posts

+Posts may have all the previous three types of data, and therefore require it to have a smooth upload process.

 ## Tools and Software

 Tools and software used to accomplish this migration: